7 Key Elements of a Workplace Emergency Readiness Plan

 Understanding your workplace’s unique risks allows you to develop appropriate procedures for each type of emergency, increasing the efficacy of your emergency response.

-2. Creating an Emergency Response Team
+Build a Dedicated Emergency Response Team

 A dedicated Emergency Response Team (ERT) is critical in managing and mitigating the impact of an emergency.
 This team is responsible for developing, implementing, and maintaining the emergency readiness plan.

-Regular audits of the workplace environment can help identify potential bottlenecks or obstructions that could hinder a swift evacuation.
-In addition to this, integrating a digital visitor management system like Vizito can enhance your evacuation procedures by providing real-time data about who is in your building at any given time, aiding in swift and accurate headcount during an evacuation.
+Integrating a digital visitor management system like Vizito can enhance your evacuation procedures by providing real-time data about who is in your building at any given time, aiding in swift and accurate headcount during an evacuation.

-4. Training and Drills
+Conduct Regular Employee Training and Emergency Drills

 An emergency readiness plan is only as good as the people implementing it.
 Regular training ensures all employees understand the plan, their roles during an emergency, and how to respond in various situations.
 Training should be comprehensive and cover all aspects of the emergency plan, from initial alerts to evacuation procedures and post-emergency procedures.

-The communication system could include alarm systems, text alerts, public announcement systems, or any other method that quickly and efficiently reaches all employees.
-It’s important to ensure the communication system is reliable, easily accessible, and can reach all employees, including remote workers.
+It is important to ensure the communication system is reliable, easily accessible, and can reach all employees, including remote workers.

 Our blog post on how visitor management systems can improve safety in your company provides additional insights into the role of digital tools in emergency readiness.

-Having employees with basic first-aid knowledge can be a lifesaver.
-They can assess the situation, stabilize injured individuals, and provide initial treatment until professional medical help arrives.
-This could include CPR, applying pressure to stop bleeding, or even simply comforting someone who is in distress.
+When an emergency strikes, it is important to have trained individuals who can administer immediate care to those in need.
+Employees with basic first-aid knowledge can be a lifesaver - they can assess the situation, stabilize injured individuals, and provide initial treatment until professional medical help arrives.

 vizito emergency page

 A digital visitor management system can significantly improve your emergency readiness plan.
 In an emergency, knowing who is in your building and where they are is crucial.
 A digital visitor management system like Vizito helps keep track of visitors, employees, contractors, and anyone else in the building in real time.
-This is particularly beneficial in an emergency as it aids in a swift and safe evacuation.

 Vizito features an Emergency page, containing a list of all current visitors.
 From this page, you can alert all visitors in the building with a push of a button.
 You can also export or print the list to share with authorities.